Combating Slugs as Pests of Soybeans and Corn

 The presence and activity of slugs are associated with practices that promote soil health: namely, no-till or conservation tillage and cover crops.
 Periods of cool, wet weather can lead to an otherwise healthy stand being severely impacted or lost.

-This presentation will explore the biology of the two most common slug species and how we’re working to control them.
-We will discuss pesticides and their shortcomings for slug management, cultural control tactics, and new research currently underway.
+This presentation explores the biology of the two most common slug species and how we’re working to control them.
+We discuss pesticides and their shortcomings for slug management, cultural control tactics, and new research currently underway.

 Extension Specialist at the University of Delaware